iMissile/Self.Writing/LaTeX/LaTeX.md

 - [sort biblatex bibliography by appearance of cites in the document {duplicate}](https://tex.stackexchange.com/questions/116088/sort-biblatex-bibliography-by-appearance-of-cites-in-the-document)
 - [Biblatex citation order](https://tex.stackexchange.com/questions/51434/biblatex-citation-order)
 - [How do I cite range of references? {duplicate}](https://tex.stackexchange.com/questions/103792/how-do-i-cite-range-of-references?noredirect=1&lq=1).
 The tags you used suggest that you use `biblatex`.
 In this case you could use one of the styles anding on `-comp`.
+- [JabRef](https://www.jabref.org/) is the real open source bibliography reference manager.
+It uses BibTeX as its native format.
+It is an excellent editor for BibTeX files allowing you to perform several actions when dealing with such data.

 ## Управление с проектами
 - [Management in a large project](https://ru.overleaf.com/learn/latex/Management_in_a_large_project)